LIKE-Productions/ASAA/README.md

 Our first big change is the programming language we are using.
 I have decided on Python since it has a huge Data Science base.

 ## Dependencies
 The only dependencies you need to download yourself is PyMongo.
-Note that the password shown in the code is not my account password, and I also have two factor authentication enabled (unlike a certain CEO).

 # Conclusion
 To conclude this Version, better known as 0.1.1, we have finally created our promised ASAA.
 I hope to do the changes that were listed in the [What's Next](/Changelog/V0.1A.md#What's-Next) section.